Fighting for Better Outcomes in Delray

 P.O.
 Box 32182

 Southwest Detroit Community Benefits Coalition formed in response to plans for an international bridge development in the Delray neighborhood.
 Better park maintenance and a safer environment for local kids will help remedy the impact.

 For the better part of a decade, families in Detroit's Delray neighborhood have lived with the prospect of having their lives uprooted by a proposed $2.1 billion

 Seven years ago, residents and area organizations formed the Southwest Detroit Community Benefits Coalition to help prepare the community to face impacts from a 170-acre customs plaza and expansion of I-75 linked to the undertaking.

 In addition to this development, residents of the neighborhood are also dealing with the challenges of living in an impoverished, heavily polluted district that’s already experienced factory closings and long-term population decline.

 About 600 people, approximately 250 families, stand to be displaced by buyouts, according to the coalition.
 Delray, a multiethnic neighborhood made up of a mix of Latino, white and African American residents, has a population that numbered 2,783 people

 in the 2010 census.

 The proposed bridge, the New International Trade Crossing, would link up Detroit with Windsor, Canada, offering a direct connection between I-75 and Canada's Highway 401.
 Formerly known as the Detroit International River Crossing, the project dates back to 2004, when the U.S. and Canada first began their study of a new river crossing.
 Delray was chosen

-as the "Other communities up and down the river had said 'No' to this project and so did Delray, but all arrows were pointing to Delray that it was coming," says Simone Sagovac, the coalition’s program director.
+"Other communities up and down the river had said 'No' to this project and so did Delray, but all arrows were pointing to Delray that it was coming," says Simone Sagovac, the coalition’s program director.